nimbella/netlify-plugin-nimbella/README.md

     └── index.html
 ```

-To invoke the function `login`, we would make a request to `https://your-site.com/.netlify/functions/auth/login` (i.e. we need to prefix the package name `auth` to invoke the function `login`.)
+You will invoke the function `auth/login.js` via the API end point `https://your-site.com/.netlify/functions/auth/login`.

-If you're using Netlify Functions, you need to change the base prefix `/.netlify/functions/` to something different (e.g. `/api/`) in `netlify.toml` so Netlify Functions can be accessed using `/.netlify/functions/` route and Nimbella Functions can be accessed using `/api/` route.
+If you're using Netlify Functions, you need to change the base prefix `/.netlify/functions/` to something different (e.g. `/api/`) in `netlify.toml` so Netlify Functions can be accessed using `/.netlify/functions/` and Nimbella Functions can be accessed using `/api/` route.

 ```toml
 [nimbella]